OathPros/COMP3/source/reference/keyboard.rst

     - Navigates to the next location in the navigation history.
   * - Up
     - Alt+↑
-    - Navigets to the parent location.
+    - Navigates to the parent location.
   * - Home
     - Alt+Home
     - Navigates to the starting location.